kiding/DSCapture.framework/readme.md

 * Core Graphics: Using Quartz Display Services, screen data goes directly to memory.
 Fast, but no window selection mode.

-* System: Using Mac OS X's screencapture, screen data goes to temp folder (/var/folders) once and loads back to memory.
+* System: Using Mac OS X's screencapture, screen data goes to temp folder `/var/folders` once and loads back to memory.
 Slow, but great window selection mode.

 With the framework, you can choose which one to use.
 See how below.

 # Using the Framework

-Please try to check out ScreenCaptureTest application.

-Download the framework, add it to your project, and:
+Check out ScreenCaptureTest application as an example.

+Drag & drop `DSCapture.xcodeproj` to your project.
+Link the framework to your target by adding `DSCapture.framework` in `Build Phases`.
+Include the header file:

 	#import <DSCapture/DSCapture.h>

-If you don't know how, read [this][1].

 At first, you need to make a callback method which has (DSCaptureData *) as a parameter, something like this: